 Anyone who is planning to take out a student loan is advised to exhaust their federal options first before moving on to private options.
 The following are some perks that federal loans offer.

 Affordable interest rates and fees

-To avail a good private student loan with a good, low interest rate, it is a necessity for borrowers to have good credit history.
+To avail of a good private student loan with a good, low-interest rate, borrowers have to have a good credit history.
 Private student loan lenders want you to display to them an ability to repay without any hassle within your stipulated term.
 Your credit history and score will also be key factors in deciding the interest rate that you will end up with.
-Since undergrads are merely starting out with their professional lives, most of them do not have any credit scores or short credit histories, i.e. low credit scores.
+Since undergrads are merely starting with their professional lives, most of them do not have any credit scores or short credit histories, i.e. low credit scores.